The HR Credibility Gap: 7 Ways to Gain Trust with IT, Finance

 Bridging this gap is essential for driving organizational change.
 For a ground‑level view of what HR can do, we turned to Pragya Malhotra Gupta, Chief Technology and Product Officer at isolved.

-As a technology and product leader, Gupta sees firsthand how an HR credibility gap affects working relationships with IT and finance.
-Her insights help explain why this divide persists and how HR leaders can close it.
+As a technology and product leader, Gupta sees firsthand how the HR credibility gap plays out in day-to-day work with IT and finance.

 Understanding the HR Credibility Gap